bfranksen/void-defender/README.md

 ## How to Play

-- Install the game using void_defender_setup.exe in the releases section.
+- Install the game using void_defender_setup.exe from the most recent release in the releases section.
 There will be an executable application file wherever you decide to install the game.
 - Download the source code zip under Code.
 Unzip the folder into a location of your choosing.
-Now, open the Builds folder and select the most recent version.
+Now, open the Builds folder and select the most recent version (bigger is better).
 Finally, open the file named Void Defender and voila.

 ## Controls